We meet Jan at a boutique hotel in Palma de Mallorca to speak about coaching, life & business

 You can have the greatest LinkedIn profile but still be dying on the inside!

-After graduating from the International Management Center in Austria, I was accepted into the industry’s most prestigious high potential program.
+After graduating from the International Management Center in Austria, I was accepted into one of the industry’s most prestigious high potential programs.
 I was chosen as one of 6 candidates in all of Europe.
 It was a very intense and difficult selection process.
 I then worked in the biggest hotels in Europe with 1,000 + rooms and was given a lot of responsibility early on.
 After all it was my goal to run my own 5 star hotel and manage hundreds of people.
 So I know what it’s like to work in a very competitive environment.
 I know what it’s like to work 12, 14, even 20-hour days.
 Coming home exhausted to a partner who is unhappy but all you want to do is have a drink, watch some Netflix and sleep because you need to be back in the office in a few hours.

 Being a high performer looks great from the outside but it can be painful and frustrating on the inside.